samkennerly/kingofsnake/README.md

 ### bake an image

 1. Edit the `Dockerfile` to choose a Python version.
-1. Edit `requirements.txt` to choose Python packages.
+1. Replace `requirements.txt` with your project's requirements.
 1. Run `./kitchen bake` to build a `kingofsnake:latest` image.
 1. Run `./kitchen freeze` to update `requirements.txt` and rebuild.